 The OFC is extensively and reciprocally connected to the amygdala (reviewed by Öngür & Price, 2000), known to be involved in assessing the emotional significance of stimuli.
 Damasio's group have consequently examined the performance of patients with amygdala damage on the gambling task.
-Causes of such damage is rare, but include Urbach-Wiethe disease (bilateral calcification of the amygdalae) and encephalitis.
-The performance of these patients is comparable in most respects to that of OFC-lesioned patients (see figure) - the only difference being that while
+Causes of such damage are rare, but include Urbach-Wiethe disease (bilateral calcification of the amygdalae) and encephalitis.
+The performance of these patients is comparable in most respects to that of OFC-lesioned patients (see figure) - the only difference being that while OFC-lesioned patients still show SCRs to actual reward and punishment, amygdala-lesioned patients don't.
+This tends to suggest that the more basic assessment of reward and punishment is performed by the amygdala, and the OFC response is secondary (but necessary to influence decision-making), but this is not clear-cut yet.